marc-aurele-besner/consensus-hackathon-2024/README.md

 ### SubSquid Indexer

-1. Navigate to the `indexer` directory:
+1. Navigate to the `indexers` directory:
-   `cd indexer`
+   `cd indexers/<network>`

 2. Copy the example environment file and modify it as needed:
    `cp .env.sample .env`

+3. Install the required dependencies:
+   `npm ci`

-3. Start the SubSquid indexer using Docker:
+4. Start the SubSquid Docker:
-   `docker-compose up -d`
+   `sqd up`

+5. Start the indexing process:
+   `sqd process`

+6. Start the graphql endpoint/playground:
+   `sqd serve`

    The indexer should now be running.